grrript/drupal-8-setup/README.md

 <pre><code>drupal</code></pre>

-This will list the available commands.
+This will list the available commands if <code>Drupal Console Launcher</code> was installed successfully.

 ## Step 2 - Initialize configuration for Drupal Console